History of China: Yuan dynasty (1271–1368)

 While the Mongol rulers of the Yuan dynasty adopted substantially to Chinese culture, their sinicization was of lesser extent compared to earlier conquest dynasties in Chinese history.
 For preserving racial superiority as the conqueror and ruling class, traditional nomadic customs and heritage from the Mongolian Steppe were held in high regard.
 On the other hand, the Mongol rulers also adopted flexibly to a variety of cultures from many advanced civilizations within the vast empire.
 Traditional social structure and culture in China underwent immense transform during the Mongol dominance.
 Large groups of foreign migrants settled in China, who enjoyed elevated social status over the majority Han Chinese, while enriching Chinese culture with foreign elements.
 The class of scholar officials and intellectuals, traditional bearers of elite Chinese culture, lost substantial social status.
 This stimulated the development of culture of the common folks.
 There were prolific works in zaju variety shows and literary songs (sanqu), which were written in a distinctive poetry style known as qu.
 Novels of vernacular style gained unprecedented status and popularity.

-The Ayuwang Stupa in northern Shanxi, China.
+The Ayuwang Stupa in Daixian, northern Shanxi, China.

 A stupa on top of an arch (crossing street tower), is a common form of architecture during Yuan period.

 Before the Mongol invasion, Chinese dynasties reported approximately 120 million inhabitants; after the conquest had been completed in 1279, the 1300 census reported roughly 60 million people.
 This major decline is not necessarily due only to Mongol killings.
 Scholars such as Frederick W. Mote argue that the wide drop in numbers reflects an administrative failure to record rather than an actual decrease; others such as Timothy Brook argue that the Mongols created a system of enserfment among a huge portion of the Chinese populace, causing many to disappear from the census altogether; other historians including William McNeill and David Morgan consider that plague was the main factor behind the demographic decline during this period.
 In the 14th century China suffered additional depredations from epidemics of plague, estimated to have killed around a quarter of the population of China.

 Throughout the Yuan dynasty, there was some general sentiment among the populace against the Mongol dominance.
 Yet rather than the nationalist cause, it was mainly strings of natural disasters and incompetent, corrupt governance that triggered widespread peasant uprisings since the 1340s.
 After the massive naval engagement at Lake Poyang, Zhu Yuanzhang prevailed over other rebel forces in the south.
 He proclaimed himself emperor and founded the Ming dynasty in 1368.
 The same year his northern expedition army captured the capital Khanbaliq.
 The Yuan remnants fled back to Mongolia and sustained the regime, but the period of Yuan dominance was effectively over for good.
 Other Mongol Khanates in Central Asia continued to exist after the fall of Yuan dynasty in China.